Think-Cube/DockerH2T/README.md

 ## Description

 **h2t** this is a simple tool to help sysadmins to hardening their websites.
+App source we can find in https://github.com/gildasio/h2t

 ## Usage